General Classroom Teaching Tips

 The JED Foundation promotes emotional health and suicide prevention among college students and young adults.

-Active Minds is a national organization with local chapters that promotes access to mental health services and aims to reduce mental illness stigma.
+Active Minds is a national organization with local chapters that promote access to mental health services and aims to reduce mental illness stigma.

 NAMI Minnesota (state chapter of National Alliance on Mental Illness) has calendars of local educational and advocacy events.
 The NAMI Youth site contains educational and advocacy information specifically related to Minnesota youth.